 Cleaning your house can be just as effective as doing any other activities.
 Staying active doesn’t have to be expensive; all that is required is body movement.
 The more we move, the better we function internally and externally – like they say “If you don’t use it, you lose it”.
 Plus, when you know you are gaining much more value, including increased weight loss and improved health, you will become much more motivated to perform the activities you once found tedious.

 After a while, once you get this into a routine, it will become easier and easier and having a messy house will be a thing of the past.
 Also, the feel-good factor of accomplishing something and having a good looking house/apartment is well worth the effort.

 7. Ride a Bike

 The benefits of this are that you will save a lot of money on gas for your car and public transport fees.
 Plus, you will reduce your contribution to one of the biggest CO2 emitters (the transport sector) and improve the health of your bones and organ systems.
-When writing this we are assuming you have a bike, but if you don’t then you can always use free bike which is usually offered in large cities.
+We are assuming you have a bike, but if you don’t then you can always use public bikes which are usually offered in large cities.
 Or you could ask a family member to buy you one for a birthday!